blessdarah/school-mis/resources/views/staff/notes.md

 4. His overall ranking in class in order of merit
 5. Disciplinary report or sanctions if he/she had any
 6. Results to know if the student has been promoted to the next class or not.

+# Relationships for the whole system

+## Teacher

+---

+-   Teacher has many reminders
+-   Teahcer can teach many subjects and classes
+-   Teacher fills in marks for each of his/her subjects

+## Class

+-   Class contains many students
+-   Many subjects are taught in many classes (_many-many_)

+## Student

+-   Student belongs to only one class
+-   Student has only one parent or guardian